 • Fresh or frozen blueberries: Either work here, so use what you have.

-Here’s how to make this blueberry banana muffin recipe so you know what to expect from the process.
-Scroll down to the end of the post for the full information.
-(You don’t even need a mixing bowl!)
+Here’s how to make this Blueberry Banana Muffin recipe so you know what to expect from the process.
+Scroll down to the end of the post for the full information, including the amounts and timing.

 Dairy-Free Blueberry Banana Muffins